ncapanna/tempesst/_posts/2017-04-20-this-is-a-wonderful-blog-post.md

 ---
 layout: post
-title: This is a wonderful blog post
+title: How to ensure a clear audio recording for transcription
-category: business
+category: transcription
 ---

-### Oh Yea, It's really great
+### How to ensure a clear audio recording for transcription

 Wouldn't it be wonderful to read this blog?
 Absolutely, that's why I've written it.